kjsauce/psy1903/outside-resources/week4.md

 - What property can help me find the number of characters in a string?
 - How can I use the length property to find the number of characters in each string within an array?
+- How can you use a loop of an array through a function?

 Outside sites